dmoore1989/active_record_lite/README.md

 #Active Record Lite

 Active Record Lite is an ORM based off the functionality of Rails active record.
-It utilizes the power of Ruby's metaprogramming and db_connection to create useful methods that allows Ruby to interact with a SQL database.
+It utilizes the power of Ruby's metaprogramming and db_connection to create useful methods that allows Ruby to interact with a SQLite3 database.

 ## Notes for Project